 - Demonstrate deep empathy and a passion for promoting the well-being of humans, other animals and the natural world simultaneously

-- Learn how to foster the best qualities in young children, for their health and well-being and for that of our world
+- Learn how to foster the best qualities in themselves and in humans of all ages, for their health and well-being and for that of our world

 - Learn to create and implement high-quality humane education programs and interventions